Depression in Children and Teens - Topic Overview

 Just what causes

 depression is not well understood.
-But it is linked to an imbalance of
+But it is linked to a problem with activity levels in certain parts of the brain as well as an imbalance of

 brain chemicals that affect mood.
 Things that may